Milk and Honey Baklava is a delicious take on baklava. The milk mixed with honey is poured over the phyllo dough layered with crushed up nuts.

 - Next, grab a clean kitchen towel and dampen it, being sure to wring out any excess water.
 Place it over the thawed phyllo dough as you assemble the baklava.
 (Phyllo dough tends to dry out very quickly and assembling the baklava takes a bit of time.
 The damp kitchen towel will help with this.)

 - Brush the first sheet of phyllo dough with melted butter and transfer it, buttered-side down, into the baking dish.
 Add a teaspoon or two of the walnut mixture.
-Repeat by buttering a sheet of phyllo dough and then spreading a teaspoon or two of walnut mixture.
+Repeat by buttering a sheet of phyllo dough and then spreading a tablespoon or two of walnut mixture.
 Continue until you’ve worked through the phyllo dough/filling.

 - Using a sharp knife, slice the baklava into 1-inch diamonds or squares.
 Transfer to the oven to bake for 30 to 35 minutes, until the top is lightly golden brown and crisp.